dasic002/wordle_game/README.md

 ![Game lost](documentation/feat_game-lost.PNG)

 ##### Scores
-In either case the game will keep track of the score, namely the consequitive number of times the player has guessed the word correctly.
-Should it be the maximum the player has managed to get in this session, the game will record it as a higscore.
+In either case the game will keep track of the score, namely the consecutive number of times the player has guessed the word correctly.
+Should it be the maximum the player has managed to get in this session, the game will record it as a high score.
 Should the player, win the game, the "Current streak" counter increments by 1, if the game was lost, it resets to 0.

 The game will also calculate and display the average number of guesses the player has needed to guess the word of the day.
-It will also lookup the player's longest winning streak and rank the player against the other game sessions recorded.
+It will also look up the player's longest winning streak and rank the player against the other game sessions recorded.

 ![Game scoring](documentation/feat_game-scoring.PNG)